horngjason/Guide_to_using_YOLOv2/readme.md

 `if(i%10000==0 || (i < 1000 && i%100 == 0)){`
 to
 `if(i%100==0 || (i < 1000 && i%100 == 0)){`
-or simply replace the number 10000 with whatever smaller whole number you want.
+or simply replace the number 10000 with whatever smaller integer you want.

 Now train the network:
 ```